Monticello Seminary: History

 The school was founded by Captain Benjamin Godfrey.
 He was an elder in the Presbyterian church of Alton, Illinois and interested in the cause of Christian education.
 Noting the predominating influence of the mother on the child, he saw that the higher education of women made them better trainers and teachers of their children.
 With this thought as the keynote of his reflections, he determined to erect a seminary to be devoted, as he phrased it, “to the moral, intellectual and domestic improvement of females."

-He thereupon erected, at a cost of US$53,000, a spacious edifice in a beautiful grove on his lands at Godfrey, which he placed in charge of a self-perpetuating board of trustees.
+He thereupon erected, at a cost of US$53,000, a spacious edifice in a beautiful grove on his lands at Godfrey, then known as Monticello, which he placed in charge of a self-perpetuating board of trustees.
 The original building was commenced February 20, 1835.
-The seminary was opened and classes organized April 14, 1838.
+The seminary was opened and classes organized April 11, 1838.
 A charter was granted by the state of Illinois to Monticello Female Seminary in 1840.
 The first class was graduated in June, 1841.
 The original buildings were destroyed by fire November 4, 1888.
 A temporary building was promptly erected and occupied from January, 1889, to June, 1890.
-The corner stone of the new building was laid June 11, 1889, and building dedicated June 10, 1890.
+The cornerstone of the new building was laid June 11, 1889, and building dedicated June 10, 1890.

-The first head of the institution was Rev. Dr. Theron Baldwin, a native of Connecticut, a graduate of Yale University.
+The first head of the institution was Rev. Dr. Theron Baldwin, a native of Connecticut, and a graduate of Yale University.
 After five years of service, from 1838 to 1843, he was succeeded by Philena Fobes.
 She was succeeded in 1867 by Harriet Newell Haskell, a member of a distinguished New England family, and one of the remarkable women of her generation.
-Catherine Burrowes, of the faculty, succeeded Haskell for the next two years as acting principal, declining permanent appointment.
-Martina C. Erickson, having been elected permanent principal, assumed her new duties in September, 1910.
+She was the principal of Monticello for 40 years.
+Catherine Burrowes, of the faculty, succeeded Haskell from 1907 to 1910 as acting principal, declining permanent appointment.
+Martina C. Erickson, having been elected permanent principal, assumed her new duties from September 1910 to 1917.
 She was formerly dean of the ladies' department of the Indiana State Normal School.
+Other notable figures include Harriet Rice Congdon, principal from 1918 to 1935, and Dr. Gail Myers, president from 1966 to 1971.